icgc-argo/argo-docs/docs/user-profile-and-api-key.md

 - your ARGO member permissions
 - API Token management

-To get to your User Profile, click the icon in the top right corner and select Profile and Token.
+To get to your User Profile, click the icon in the top right corner and select **Profile and Token**.

 ## API Token